webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 It is licensed in a way that you can use it however you think is best.
 You can also download the book in its current version as an [ePub](https://webrtcforthecurious.com/docs/webrtc-for-the-curious.epub) or [PDF](https://webrtcforthecurious.com/docs/webrtc-for-the-curious.pdf) file.

 This book is written by individuals, for individuals.
-It is vendor agnostic so we will not make recommendations that could be a conflict of interest.
+It is vendor agnostic, so we will not make recommendations that could be a conflict of interest.

 The website will not use analytics or tracking.